bbarres/AmbroALSmonito/README.md

 ## Datasets
 In this section, you will find the list of the data sets used to produce the maps.
 The data files can be found in the "data" folder.
 For the data tables, the name of the different variables are listed and explained as well.
-There are 6 data sets used in this study.
+There are 4 data sets used in this study.

-+ **data_carto_france.txt:** the first data set contains the data for all the individuals analyzed.
-Each line correspond to one individuals and the following information for each individuals can be found in this table:
++ **data_carto_france.txt:** the first data set contains the data for all the populations analyzed.
+Each line correspond to one population.
+The following information for each population can be found in this table:
   + *Code_ID*: population's ID, this is a unique string of character
   + *Latitude*: the latitude coordinate of the population in Degrees and decimal WGS84 format
   + *Longitude*: the longitude coordinate of the population in Degrees and decimal WGS84 format